Learn more about our Advertising Disclosure

 • Gainesville’s population is about 98% less than New York City.

-• Gainesville's public transportation has a score of 6 out of 10 versus New York City's higher score of 10.
+• Gainesville’s public transportation score of 6 out of 10 is lower than New York City’s score of 10.

 • Gainesville is less walkable than New York City with a score of 37 out of 100 vs New York City’s 88 out of 100.

-• Both Gainesville and New York City have the same bike-friendliness score of 69 out of 100, meaning Gainesville is about as safe for cyclists as New York City.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+• Both Gainesville and New York City have similar bike-friendliness scores (69 vs 69), meaning Gainesville is about as safe for cyclists as New York City.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 • Gainesville’s crime rate is lower than New York City with a score of 8.0 compared to New York City’s 50.83.
 This means that Gainesville neighborhoods are safer than 8.0% of all U.S. neighborhoods, and New York City neighborhoods are safer than 50.83%.

-Other things to consider for your New York City vs. Gainesville move
+Other things to consider for your New York City to Gainesville move

 • State licensing: Individuals and companies engaging in for-profit local and intrastate moving within the Sunshine State must register each year with the Department of Agriculture and Consumer Services – Division of Consumer Services.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Ensure the company you choose is licensed to handle your move.

 • State regulator: To confirm a moving company’s license in Florida, visit the state’s public utilities commission.